-2b.
-Where submission to or rejection of such conduct by an employee is used as a basis for employment decisions affecting the employee or other employees; This applies to all terms and conditions of employment, including, but not limited to, hiring, placement, promotion, disciplinary action, layoff, recall, transfer, leave of absence, compensation, and training.
+- a.
+Where submission of such conduct is either explicitly or implicitly a term or condition of employment, including advancement or receipt of other job-related benefits; - b.
+Where submission to or rejection of such conduct by an employee is used as a basis for employment decisions affecting the employee or other employees.
+This applies to all terms and conditions of employment, including, but not limited to, hiring, placement, promotion, disciplinary action, layoff, recall, transfer, leave of absence, compensation, and training.

-4. Definition of Hostile Environment Harassment
+3. Definition of Hostile Environment Harassment